-Table 1.
-Culture Co ontinued Benchmark State of Practice Opportunities to Build Upon Challenges Solutions Agency training on transportation safety is available to current and/or new employees OCCASIONAL PRACTICE Defensive Driving Training is available for Wichita municipal workers.
+MCMTA AR MATRO AND A REPORT OF A REPORT GAMERICO SS4A PLAN Table 1.
+Culture C ontinued 1 Benchmark State of Practice Opportunities to Build Upon Challenges Solutions Agency training on transportation safety is available to current and/or new employees OCCASIONAL PRACTICE Defensive Driving Training is available for Wichita municipal workers.
 Prioritizing training and centralizing it.
 Develop a centralized hub for transportation safety training modules, including defensive driving for municipal workers and others.
-Participation in safety trainings, events, workshops are encouraged for all employees INSTITUTIONAL Employees have no choice and must do it; KDOT has served as an active champion.
-Some agencies need to hold trainings more often - Differs agency to agency; Getting large groups to ate nd can be an issue. transportation safety training Agencies have implemented accountability measures for safe driving of fleet vehicles OCCASIONAL PRACTICE Currently have accountability policies and Wichita has an Accident Review Board.
+Participation in safety trainings, events, workshops are encouraged for all employees PRACTICE Employees have no choice and must do it; KDOT has served as an active champion.
+Some agencies need to hold trainings more often - Differs agency to agency; Getting large groups to ate nd can be an issue.
+Strategize with municipalities to hold at least two transportation safety training opportunities in their communities each year.
+Leverage existing resources, e.g., from KDOT or a centralized training hub, to accomplish them.
+Agencies have implemented accountability measures for safe driving of fleet vehicles PRACTICE Currently have accountability policies and Wichita has an Accident Review Board.
 High turnover rates make fleet management difficult.
 Continue utilizing accountability policies, measures, and review boards for safe driving of fleet vehicles.
 Review the policies, measures, and impacts with employees at least twice a year.

-Benchmark State of Practice Opportunities to Build Upon Challenges Solutions OCCASIONAL PRACTICE WAMPO's Chair is a safety champion; Haysville has 2-3 City Councilmembers who are champions and have completed safety projects; and officials support technical staff.
-Change is boto m up and is not happening even though staff is sharing information with people above them. ■ WAMPO should approach local municipalities with the idea of signing on to a "regional transportation safety compact" that outlines their commitment to eliminating severe crashes and leveraging the CSAP as part of the effort.
+Benchmark State of Practice Opportunities to Build Upon Challenges Solutions Key elected officials and leaders are champions for safety and have made a public commitment to the goal of eliminating severe crashes PRACTICE WAMPO's Chair is a safety champion; Haysville has 2-3 City Councilmembers who are champions and have completed safety projects; and officials support technical staff. staff is sharing information WAMPO should approach local municipalities with the idea of signing on to a "regional transportation safety compact" that outlines their commitment to eliminating severe crashes and leveraging the CSAP as part of the effort.
 Via the compact, each community could agree to implement at least one CSAP recommendation.
-Key elected officials and leaders are made aware of regional safety efforts regularly NOJ PRACTICED A WAMPO institutional practice already exists, and the agency usually distributes the information.
+Key elected officials and leaders are made aware of regional safety efforts regularly PRACTICE A WAMPO institutional practice already exists, and the agency usually distributes the information.
 Elected officials change with election cycles.
 Use briefings for public officials, WAMPO Transportation Policy Board and Safety and Health Commit ee Meetings, and/or other communication tools to ensure both established and newly elected officials throughout the region are made aware of and updated on safety efforts happening in the Wichita area.